McAfee Antivirus Reviews& Product Details

 - identity protection service

-They provide layers of security, which make your device exceedingly difficult to compromise.
+They provide security layers, making your device exceedingly difficult to compromise.
 Even if the attacker gets through, everything is locked down so tight that there’s nothing to sabotage or steal.
 Moreover, McAfee Total Protection goes beyond the typical virus protection of just any antivirus software.
 Viruses are no longer the most dangerous computer threat — now there are cryptominers, browsing trackers, and much more, jointly called “malware,” and McAfee Total Protection thwarts them all.

 Let’s discover some of the features sold bundled as “McAfee Total Protection.”

-Virtual private network.
-Routes the internet traffic from your device through one or more random devices to try and cover your tracks.
+A virtual private network routes the internet traffic from your device through one or more random devices to cover your tracks.
 It Uses AES 256-bit encryption, which is strong but may perform poorly on computationally challenged devices.
 Comes with five licenses.
 The official website wording implies you get it only after your Total Protection subscription auto-renews.

 Antivirus scans files and processes on your device.
 The scan results are compared to the known malicious files and processes database.
 The process is blocked if a match is found and the file is quarantined.
 You can set the scan range and speed (slower is more thorough).
 False positives are possible but only rarely.
 If they happen, you can exclude the file or process from scans.

 McAfee antivirus provides minimal protection if the malware attacking your machine is completely new.
-I hope you’re regularly backing up your PC’s data on an external drive or a cloud service.
+Therefore, I hope you regularly back up your PC’s data on an external drive or a cloud service.

-Programs running on your device leave temporary files; browsers are the worst offenders.
-If not cleaned on a schedule, these files can bog down the device and the programs themselves.
+Programs on your device leave temporary files; browsers are the worst offenders.
+If not cleaned on a schedule, these files can bog down the device and the programs.
 This simple tool cleans out the default temporary file locations.

 Deleted files don’t disappear from your PC.
-The operating system removes any reference to it, so you can’t access it normally, but the file is still present.
-An attacker who knows where to look can find any “deleted” files and recover them.
-The file shredder takes Care of these files by overwriting the place they occupy in the system with random data.
+The operating system removes any reference, so you can’t access it normally, but the file is still present.
+The file shredder takes care of these files by overwriting the place they occupy in the system with random data.
 Anyone looking at them will see junk.
-You can shred the same file several times; once is enough.
+You can shred the same file several times.
+However, once is enough.

-Even if your device is stolen, nobody can’t access encrypted files without the password you set.
+Even if your device is stolen, nobody can access encrypted files without the password you set.
 There are security questions that reset the password.

 A strong password is long, quirky, and memorable.
 However, if you’ve been (re)using weak passwords, you’re exposing yourself to serious trouble.
 Anyone who guesses one of your passwords can easily breach the rest of your connected accounts.
 McAfee True Key lets you have strong passwords without a photographic memory.
 Instead, it stores and manages your passwords in a secure but not very convenient way.

-True Key is way too basic for anyone older than a high schooler compared to other keyring programs.
+True Key is basic compared to other keyring programs.
 There is no form autofill or other handy features to minimize password exposure.
 However, there is a free version, which stores only 15 passwords.
 The paid version is $19.99 a year, making it one of the cheapest keyring tools on the market.

 Identity protection service

 McAfee identity protection advises you on how to leave fewer breadcrumbs but can also monitor your banking and similar accounts.
-When McAfee detects suspicious activity on those accounts, you are notified straight away to limit your losses.
+When McAfee detects suspicious activity on those accounts, you are immediately notified to limit your losses.
 In addition, the module provides up to $1mm of data breach insurance if a data breach harms you while you’re protected by it.
-Unfortunately, this payout comes with so many conditions that I doubt anyone has ever gotten or will ever get it.

 McAfee feature bundles